Here’s our independent, Close Caboo Review from our team of experts at Wear My Baby.

 Love the idea of a snugly stretchy wrap, but daunted by tying and knotting?
-Since 2007 the Close Caboo has been a favourite of parents who want a soft stretchy newborn sling, without the worries of a wrap.
+The Close Caboo has long been a favourite of parents who want a soft stretchy newborn sling, without the worries of a wrap.

 As a company, Close are constantly updating their fabrics and tweaking their design to give the best in comfort and ease of use.
 The Caboo has won multiple awards over the years, but what do our Carrying Consultants really think of it?

 Suitable from Day One – and for Premature Babies